GhadeerAlhayek/Blog-Project/README.md

   - Caching strategies

 **Started:** May 26, 2025
-**Last Updated:** June 20, 2025
+**Last Updated:** July 8, 2025

-_The project now has a fully functional authentication system and user dashboard!_
+_The backend API is fully functional and ready for frontend integration.
+Frontend development has been restarted from scratch with a fresh approach!_

 ## 📌 Project Overview

 This project provides a complete blog platform where users can:

+- **Backend API**: Fully functional REST API with all CRUD operations
-- **Authentication**: Register, login with persistent sessions
+- **Authentication**: Register, login with JWT token-based authentication
-- **User Dashboard**: Comprehensive dashboard for content management
-- **Content Management**: Create, read, update, delete blog articles
+- **Content Management**: Create, read, update, delete blog articles (API ready)
-- **Community Features**: Comment on articles, manage own comments
+- **Community Features**: Comment on articles, manage own comments (API ready)
 - **Security**: Protected routes, resource ownership, JWT authentication
-- **Modern UI**: Responsive design with video backgrounds and smooth animations
-- **Real-time Feedback**: Toast notifications for all user actions
+- **Frontend**: Currently being rebuilt from scratch with modern React architecture

 ## 🛠 Technologies Used

 **Frontend:**

-- React.js 18+ (with Vite for fast development)
+- React.js 18+ (planned implementation with Vite)
-- React Hot Toast (notifications)
-- SCSS (advanced styling with animations)
-- Native Fetch API (no external HTTP libraries)
-- Modern JavaScript (ES6+)
+- Modern component architecture (to be implemented)
+- State management solution (to be determined)
+- Responsive design framework (to be selected)
+- API integration layer (to be built)

 **Backend:**